dfischer/betterfrontend/readme.md

 * How to work on the front-end layer of a web-application framework effectively (Rails focused for now).

+**If you disagree with anything in this document.
+PLEASE file an issue so we can improve the community as a whole.
+This is a movement of collaboration and refinement.**

+**Our mission is to make front-end development better for you, your team, and everyone else**

 ## Table of Contents

 * [What is Front-End Development?](https://github.com/hybridgroup/betterfrontend#what-is-front-end-development)